Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 • Pinch Himalayan sea salt

-2. Once they are done soaking, rinse them off a few times with clean water.
+2. Once the almonds are done soaking, rinse them off a few times with clean water.
 They will look all plumped up and soft.

 3. In your Vitamix, place 3 PITTED dates.
-Don’t forget this part!
-You don’t want pits in your almond milk!
-Put a pinch of Himalayan sea salt, 1 teaspoon vanilla, and 4 cups of filtered water.
+Don't forget this part!
+You don't want pits in your almond milk!
+Put a pinch of Himalayan sea salt, 1 teaspoon vanilla, and 4 cups of filtered water in the Vitamix with the soaked almonds.

-4. Allow Vitamix to run for 1-2 minutes, until you see very tiny almond particles.
+4. Allow the Vitamix to run for 1-2 minutes, until you see very tiny almond particles.

-7. Detach bag from container and squeeze the remaining almond milk out of the pulp.
+6. Detach the bag from the container and squeeze the remaining almond milk out of the pulp *

 FAQs